Die Schnellboot-Seite

 On 14.08.1940 Oblt.z.S.
 Fimmen and Oblt.z.S. v.
 Mirbach were awarded the Knights Cross.

-As we nowadays know from the British records of sunken ships the commanding officers very often overestimated the size of the ships send to the bottom of the sea.
+As we know today from British records of sunken ships the commanding officers very often overestimated the size of the ships send to the bottom of the sea.

 In this phase of the war the German S-boats also laid mines on the convoy routes along the English coast in four operations.